leafo/lapis/docs/actions.md

 --
 # Requests and Actions

+Every HTTP request that is handled by Lapis follows the same basic flow after being handed off from Nginx.
+The first step is routing.
+A *route* is a pattern that a URL must match.
+When you define a route you also include an *action*.
+An action is a regular Lua/MoonScript function that will be called if the associated route matches.

+All actions are called with one argument, the [*request object*](#request-object).

+The return value of the action is used to render the output.
+A return value that is a string will be rendered to the browser directly.
+A return value of a table is treated as [*request options*](#request-options).

+## Routes -- URL Patterns

+Route patterns use a special syntax to define dynamic parameters of the URL and assign a name to them.
+The simplest routes have no parameters though:

+* `/`
+* `/hello`
+* `/users/all`

+These routes match the URLS verbatim.
+The leading `/` is required.
+The route must match the entire URL path.
+That means a request to `/hello/world` will not match the route `/hello`.

+You can specify a named parameter with a `:` followed immediately by the name.
+The parameter will match all characters excluding `/`:

+* `/page/:page`
+* `/post/:post_id/:post_name`

+The captured values of the route parameters are saved in the `params` field of the request object by their name.
+A named parameter must contain at least 1 character, and will fail to match otherwise.

+There's one other capture type, a splat.
+A splat, or `*` will match at least 1 character all the way to the end of the path (including `/`).
+The splat is stored in a `splat` fields in the `params` table of the request object.

+* `/browse/*`
+* `/user/:name/file/*`

+It is currently not valid to put anything after the splat as the splat is greedy and will capture all characters.

 ## Request Object

 Every action is passed the *request object* as its first argument when called.